FALCONN-LIB/FALCONN/README.md

-## FALCONN - FAst Lookups of COsine Nearest Neighbors
+### FALCONN - FAst Lookups of Cosine and Other Nearest Neighbors

 FALCONN is a library with algorithms for the nearest neighbor search problem.
 The algorithms in FALCONN are based on [Locality-Sensitve Hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) (LSH), which is a popular class of methods for nearest neighbor search in high-dimensional spaces.